danfmaia/CodeQuery-API/README.md

 \* An LLM agent is the decision-making component of an AI assistant.
 Read more about agents [in this article](https://python.langchain.com/v0.1/docs/modules/agents/).

 🤖 **Curious Fact**: During its development, the **CodeQuery API** was an integral part of its own creation process, being used to analyze, write, and debug its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!
+For more details on how the CodeQuery API has been applied, see the [Cases](#cases) section.

 ## Features